We're a boutique law firm - which means you get to work directly with one of our founding partners.

 If a custodial parent consistently violates a visitation order by interfering with visits, the court may ultimately elect to change custody.
-The court may conclude that persistent violations of a visitation are not in the best interests of a child.
+The court may conclude that persistent violations of a visitation are not in the interests of a child.

 Retain Experienced, Tenacious Suffolk County Visitation Lawyers

-You best protect your legal rights and interests by being proactive in hiring skilled Suffolk county child visitation lawyers.
+You protect your legal rights and interests by being proactive in hiring skilled Suffolk county child visitation lawyers.
 When you become aware of an issue regarding visitation, you should seek legal assistance promptly.